mshimizu-kx/docs/docs/interfaces/protobuf/reference.md

 ### .protobufkdb.saveMessage

-_Convert a kdb object to a protobuf message, serializes it, then write the result to the specified file._
+_Convert a kdb object to a Protobuf message, serializes it, then write the result to the specified file._

 Syntax: `.protobufkdb.saveMessage[message_type;file_name;msg_in]`